utkc1507-collab/AAPADA-SAATHI/README.md

 Their consequences extend far beyond the immediate event.
 Communities can face disrupted communication, damaged infrastructure, displacement, loss of livelihoods and difficulty accessing reliable information.

-A major disaster in Nepal in 2026 particularly influenced my thinking while developing this project.
+A major Nepal flood (2026) particularly influenced my thinking while developing this project.

 Seeing how quickly a disaster can disrupt communication, mobility and access to essential information led me to a simple question: